For information on who to contact with specific questions please visit our Contact Us page.

-Kelton joined Philanthropy MA in September 2017.
-In just six months Kelton proved to be a great asset to Philanthropy MA and moved into her current role as Programs and Services Manager.
-In this position, Kelton plays a key role in delivering and supporting services, and stewardship relationship with Philanthropy MA’s Grantmaking Members and Nonprofit Partners.
-Kelton recently completed her MBA in Public & Nonprofit Management at Boston University’s Questrom School of Business where she was able to consult with the Wenham Museum, the Skate for the 22 Foundation, and Celebrity Series of Boston.
+Kelton serves as Associate Director of Programs at Philanthropy Massachusetts.
+She leads programming from design to implementation for Member, Network, and Nonprofit Partner Programs as well on Special Initiatives.
+She joined Philanthropy MA in September 2017 as Programs and Administrative Associate before moving into her role as Programs and Services Manager in 2018.
+Kelton is committed to advancing and supporting the social sector.
+She currently serves as a Steering Comittee member for Emerging Practitioners in Philanthropy's Boston chapter.
+Kelton completed her MBA in Public & Nonprofit Management at Boston University’s Questrom School of Business where she was able to consult with the Wenham Museum, the Skate for the 22 Foundation, and Celebrity Series of Boston.
 Prior to Business School, Kelton held Visitor Services roles at the Wenham Museum and the Discovery Museums.
 She received her BA from Mount Holyoke College.

-Jessica joined Philanthropy MA in January 2019 in a newly created role as Nework Vibrancy Director.
-This position leads the effort to cultivate, convene and support funder groups (foundations, donors, other giving networks) in Massachusetts.
-In this role, Jessica fosters stronger coordination, collaboration and knowledge sharing among philanthropic organizations and individuals in the region.
+In August 2023, Jessica stepped into the role of Interim, Co-Executive Director with Alex McCray.
+Jessica joined Philanthropy MA in January 2019 in a newly created role as Network Vibrancy Director and in 2023 was promoted to Vice President, Network Vibrancy.
+This position leads the effort to cultivate, convene, and support funder groups (foundations, donors, other giving networks) in Massachusetts.
+In this role, Jessica fosters stronger collaboration and knowledge sharing among philanthropic organizations and individuals in the region.
 She connects philanthropy with government, nonprofit organizations, and the business community.
-In 2011 Jessica founded her own consulting practice dedicated to social justice and action.
-Jessica's consulting portfolio included work with non-governmental organizations (NGOs), university-based programs, and increasingly, philanthropy, focused on global peace and security initiatives, citizen movements for good governance, and women’s leadership.
+In 2011 Jessica founded her own consulting practice where she engaged with non-governmental organizations, university-based programs, and philanthropy, focused on global peace and security initiatives, citizen movements for good governance, and women’s leadership.
 Prior to founding her consulting practice, Jessica served as Program Director at Coexistence International at Brandeis University and Program Officer for the Americas Department of Transparency International.
-Jessica currently serves as a Board Member of Re-Imagining Community, Art & Social Transformation (ReCAST) and was recently a member of the Annual Benefit Honorary Committee of Global Oncology (GO).
+Jessica currently serves as a Board Member of Re-Imagining Community, Art & Social Transformation (ReCAST) and serves on the Membership Committee of New England International Donors.
 Jessica holds a Master of Arts in Law and Diplomacy from the Fletcher School at Tufts University and a Bachelor of Arts in Spanish from the University of Michigan.
 She is fluent in Spanish and proficient in German.

 Sean Higgins joined Philanthropy MA as the Summer Fund Program Manager in October 2017 and brought with him a fresh perspective on youth development programs in and around Boston.
-Most recently, Sean served as a Policy Associate to Mayor Jorge Elorza of Providence, Rhode Island, focusing on education, workforce development and housing.
+Since then, Sean has supported the allocation of over $4 million in grants to youth-serving organizations in Greater Boston.
+In March of 2022, Sean was named the Director of the Summer Fund.
+Before his time at Philanthropy MA, Sean served as a Policy Associate to Mayor Jorge Elorza of Providence, Rhode Island, focusing on education, workforce development and housing.
 In his time with the City of Providence, Sean provided strategic guidance for Mayor Elorza’s $1 million investment in summer youth job opportunities and managed partnerships with 19 organizations throughout the City.
-In addition to his experience in youth workforce development, Sean is also experienced in grant writing, grant management and fundraising.
-Sean supported grant solicitation efforts for Mayor Elorza and helped to bring in over $500,000 in public and private investments for the City.
 Before joining the Elorza Administration, Sean supported program operations for Providence Talks, an early childhood education initiative funded through Bloomberg Philanthropies’ Mayors Challenge.
-In his spare time, Sean enjoys exploring Boston’s many unique neighborhoods and staying active by running and playing softball.
-Sean holds a dual undergraduate degree in Political Science and Legal Studies from the University of Massachusetts, Amherst and is currently a part-time candidate for a Master’s in Public Administration from the University of Massachusetts, Boston.
+In his spare time, Sean enjoys exploring Boston’s many unique neighborhoods and staying active by boxing and playing softball.
+Sean holds a dual undergraduate degree in Political Science and Legal Studies from the University of Massachusetts, Amherst and a Master’s in Public Administration from the University of Massachusetts, Boston.

 Senior Director of Communications